Skip to main content

 • A geoscience object reference that points to a pointset object containing the source points used for conditioning the simulation.

-• source_attribute (attribute reference)
+• source_attribute (geoscience object attribute reference)

 • Reference to the numeric attribute on the source object containing the conditioning values.